GoogleCloudPlatform/community/tutorials/pubsub-workflow/index.md

 This tutorial can be executed in any environment that provides gcloud and Docker.
 Some options include:

  * [Cloud Shell](https://cloud.google.com/shell) includes Docker and has gcloud built in and ready to go.
- * If you prefer to develop on your own host, install [Docker](https://www.docker.com/) and run the commands locally
+ * If you prefer to develop on your own host, install [Docker](https://www.docker.com/) and run the commands locally.
  * You can also create a small instance to follow this tutorial with the following command.

 ```